Premios Oscar: Estos son los ganadores de la ceremonia 2024

 Carey Mulligan (Maestro)

-Emma Stone (Poor Things)
+Emma Stone (Poor Things) (GANADORA)

 El Conde (Edward Lachman)